 The following is a comprehensive listing of current service impacts:

-- Animal Services
+- By-Law Enforcement Services

 - Committee & Council meetings